![]() |

 Cache River Valley on the Ohio River in Illinois. |

-About 625,000 years ago, the ancient Ohio River fed by the Green and Cumberland rivers of Kentucky flowed through the Cache River Basin and was smaller than the current Ohio River.
-At that time, the Wabash River (Indiana) had not yet formed and the Tennessee River was not a tributary of the Ohio River but formed the main channel before the later Ohio River appeared.
+About 625,000 years ago, the ancient Ohio River, fed by Kentucky's Green and Cumberland rivers, flowed through the Cache River Basin and was smaller than the current Ohio River.
+The Wabash River (Indiana) had yet to form at that time.
+The Tennessee River was not a tributary of the Ohio River but formed the main channel before the later Ohio River appeared.

 During the Woodfordian period (75,000 to 11,000 years ago), the floodwaters from the historic Ohio River watershed drained into eastern Illinois via Bay Creek (Fig. 4) to the northwest and then west through the Cache River Valley through present-day Alexander County, Illinois, where it converged with the Mississippi River near Morely, Missouri, located west of the Horseshoe State Conservation area.
-The middle Cache River Valley is 1.3 miles wide as a result of the previous river having been much larger since it carried waters from the ancient Ohio River Valley and to the local waters from the upper Cache River Valley to the Mississippi River.
+The middle Cache River Valley is 1.3 miles wide due to the previous River having been much larger since it carried waters from the ancient Ohio River Valley and the local waters from the upper Cache River Valley to the Mississippi River.

-Extensive deposits of gravel and sand, some as deep as 160 feet, rest on the bedrock floor of the middle and eastern portions of the valley and offer evidence of glacial flooding which carved the valley deeply into the bedrock and then as the water receded, back-filled the valley with sediments.
-With increasing sediment fill and changes in climate, the ancient Ohio River shifted away from the Cache River Valley and into its present course.
+Extensive deposits of gravel and sand, some as deep as 160 feet, rest on the bedrock floor of the middle and eastern portions of the valley and offer evidence of glacial flooding which carved the valley deeply into the bedrock and then, as the water receded, back-filled the valley with sediments.
+With increasing sediment fill and climate changes, the ancient Ohio River shifted away from the Cache River Valley and into its present course.
 This event probably took place between 8,000 and 25,000 years ago.
 As a result, the Cache River became a slow-moving stream with extensive isolated, low swampy areas with a water table that ebbed and flowed with seasonal precipitation.

-The upper and middle sections of the Cache River Valley, the Main Ditch, and Bay Creek are located in the ancient Ohio River Valley where river water crossed through the state of Illinois approximately 10-20 miles north of the present Ohio River position.
-The Cache River Valley is deeper at a lower elevation (between 320 feet and 340 feet) than would otherwise be expected in a slow-moving swampy river system.
+The upper and middle sections of the Cache River Valley, the Main Ditch, and Bay Creek are located in the ancient Ohio River Valley, where river water crossed through the state of Illinois approximately 10-20 miles north of the present Ohio River position.
+The Cache River Valley is deeper at a lower elevation (between 320 and 340 feet) than expected in a slow-moving swampy river system.
 The New Madrid Fault runs under and near Karnak and Ullin, Illinois, and the Cache River Valley elevation does not fit with the rest of the area.
-Steve Gough, a land-use change-over-time expert, has suggested a large section under the Cache River Valley sank during a major earthquake about 900 AD.
-The cypress trees in the Cache River Valley swamps are up to 1,000 years old which would be consistent with this time estimate.
+Steve Gough, a land-use change-over-time expert, has suggested a large section under the Cache River Valley sank during a significant earthquake in about 900 AD.
+The cypress trees in the Cache River Valley swamps are up to 1,000 years old, which would be consistent with this time estimate.

 (Fig. 5) The additions and subtractions to Illinois.
 The orange area is the net border of Illinois without all the Mississippi and Ohio rivers re-routing and the decision to provide Illinois with Lake Frontage on Lake Michigan and connecting waterways. |